Permethrin: Brand names

 In Nordic countries and North America, a permethrin formulation for lice treatment is marketed under trade name Nix, available over the counter.
 Johnson & Johnson's UK brand Lyclear covers an assortment of different products, mostly non-insecticidal, but a few of which are based on permethrin.

 Stronger concentrations of permethrin are used to treat scabies (which embed inside the skin), compared to lice (which remain outside the skin).
 In the U.S. the more concentrated products such as Elimite are available by prescription only.

 Other animals

 It is known to be highly toxic to cats, fish and aquatic species with long-lasting effects.

 Cats

 Permethrin is toxic to cats; however, it has little effect on dogs.
-Pesticide-grade permethrin is toxic to cats.
 Many cats die after being given flea treatments intended for dogs, or by contact with dogs having recently been treated with permethrin.
 In cats it may induce hyperexcitability, tremors, seizures, and death.

 Toxic exposure of permethrin can cause several symptoms, including convulsion, hyperaesthesia, hyperthermia, hypersalivation, and loss of balance and coordination.
 Exposure to pyrethroid-derived drugs such as permethrin requires treatment by a veterinarian, otherwise the poisoning is often fatal.
 This intolerance is due to a defect in glucuronosyltransferase, a common detoxification enzyme in other mammals, that also makes the cat intolerant to paracetamol (acetaminophen).
-The use of any external parasiticides based on permethrin is contraindicated for cats.
+Based on those observations, the use of any external parasiticides based on permethrin is contraindicated for cats.